StuartDambi/coffee-machine/README.md

 | -------------- | -------- | -------- | --------------------------- | ------------------------------------------- |
 | Register User  | **POST** | Users    | `/api/v1/users/auth/signup` | This registers a users to the system        |
 | Login User     | **POST** | Users    | `/api/v1/users/auth/login`  | This handles login of a users to the system |

+## Technologies Used

+- NodeJs / Express
+- Postresql Database with Sequelize as ORM
+- Redis
+- Swagger for API Documentation
+- Heroku For Hosting